schenkty/Paradox/README.md

 This is my Nano playground for basically anything that nano needs but doesn't have.

+all code in this repo is built in my personal time and not endorsed by BrainBlocks.

 ## stress testing

 1. install pycurl